dmcglinn/quant_methods/syllabus_bio470.md

 instructor, and they will receive feedback early on in project development from their fellow classmates after a formal in class project pitch.
-At the end of the semester, the students' will submit their code for formal code review by their classmates and each student will deliver an oral presentation and scientific paper based upon on their project findings.
+At the end of the semester, the students' will submit their code for formal code review by their classmates and each student will deliver an oral presentation on their project findings.

 More information on the project assignments and examples of past projects can be found on the [Projects](http://dmcglinn.github.io/quant_methods/projects) page.